 More info on: https://www.pagesfarmshop.com/

 Just a couple of miles from Chipping Campden, there’s another farm shop called “Vegetable Matters”.
 This shop sells vegetables grown on the farm next door, owned by the same family.
 Fruit, eggs, dairy products, jams and condiments are sourced from various Cotswold artisan producers.
-This means that you are buying the freshest possible food which traveled zero miles or within a very short distance.
+This means that you are buying the freshest possible food which travelled zero miles or within a very short distance.
 You can also purchase logs and kindling here for our fireplace (in stock all year round).

 Next door to “Vegetable Matters” is located “Fresh Meat Matters”, a traditional butchery selling local meat, pies and cheese.

-When shopping is done, visitors can enjoy hot drinks, home-made cakes or freshly prepared sandwiches from the shop’s terrace café with wonderful views over Cotswold countryside.
+When shopping is done, visitors can enjoy hot drinks, home-made cakes or freshly prepared sandwiches from the shop’s terrace café with wonderful views over the Cotswold countryside.

 Opening times and shop news on: https://www.facebook.com/VegMatters1/

 Please consider shopping for your groceries in our local farm shops whilst visiting the Cotswolds.
-You will certainly have much better quality food and overall shopping experience than at chain supermarkets.
+You will certainly have much better quality food and an overall shopping experience than at chain supermarkets.
 But it is not just about that.
 You will also help a lot of local small businesses stay afloat.
 At the end of the day, they make our economy so rich and diverse and our shopping so interesting.